SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 1. Go to the required folder.

 1. Do one of the following:
-    * Click the file name to go to the **Document properties** screen.
-Here you can also view and edit the contents of certain file types, such as html, txt and the native ejr format.
+    * Click the file name to go to the **Document properties** screen (view and edit contents).
-    * Click ![icon][img1] **Download** to download files that cannot be viewed in the browser, such as images, PDF and Microsoft Office files.
+    * Click ![icon][img1] **Download** to download files that cannot be viewed in the browser, such as images, PDFs, and Microsoft Office files.
 An icon in the file list indicates the file type.

 ## Add file

 > [!NOTE]
-> You must create the physical file itself before you can add it to SuperOffice.
+> You must create the physical file before you can add it to SuperOffice.
 For example, to create a price list, you could use Microsoft Word or Excel to write the contents.

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.

 1. Go to the folder you want to put the file in.
 If it does not yet exist, you can create a new folder as described below.

-1. Click the **New document** button.
-This takes you to the **Document properties** screen.
+1. Click **New document**.

-1. Enter a descriptive name for the file in the **Name** field.
+1. In the **Document properties** screen, enter a descriptive **Name** for the file.

 1. The **In folder** field automatically shows the name of the folder you chose.
 If you change your mind, you can click the ![icon][img2] list button and select a different folder in the list that appears.

 1. In the **Access** field, select who is to have access to read and edit the file.

-1. To use the file in a web-based customer centre, you can add a unique ID string in the **ID string** field.
+1. Optionally, add a unique **ID string** to use the file in a web-based customer centre.

 1. In the **Description** field, enter a brief description of what the file contains.

 1. Click the **Choose file** button next to **File**, and select the new file in the dialog that appears.

 1. Click **Save**.
-If the file type can be edited in the browser, the **Contents** field is populated with the file contents.
+If the file type can be edited in the browser, the **Contents** field is populated.

 1. Click **OK**.
 The file is added to the specified folder.